 As German roaches are so small, they can hide their flat bodies in the smallest cracks and crevices.

-How Do These Little Cockroaches Get Into Our Homes?
+How Do These Small Cockroaches Get Into Our Homes?

 People often think that roaches are only found in unclean homes, but this is not always the case.
 Having said that, good sanitization is vital when trying to keep your home cockroach-free.

 However, it might not matter how clean you keep your home if you live in an apartment building because roaches can spread to nearby units through gaps around pipes and along utility lines.

 German roaches are good at hitchhiking and usually enter your home with your deliveries, in your grocery bags, luggage, cartons, used furniture, and electronics.

 What Are German Roaches Attracted To?

 This species of roach cannot survive outside in the cold, so our homes provide the warmth and shelter that they need.